-- policy development and review involving pupils, staff, governors and parents/carers, - Implementing the policy and monitoring and assessing its effectiveness in practice, - ensuring evaluation takes place and that this informs policy review, - managing bullying incidents. - managing the reporting and recording of bullying incidents, - assessing and coordinating training and support for staff and parents/carers where appropriate, - Co-ordinating strategies for preventing bullying behaviour.
+- policy development and review involving pupils, staff, governors and parents/carers, - Implementing the policy and monitoring and assessing its effectiveness in practice, - ensuring evaluation takes place and that this informs policy review. - managing bullying incidents. - managing the reporting and recording of bullying incidents, - assessing and coordinating training and support for staff and parents/carers where appropriate, - Co-ordinating strategies for preventing bullying behaviour.

-The Anti-bullying Coordinator in our school is Amanda Stringfellow.
+The Anti-bullying Coordinator in our school Deb Wood.
 The coordinator will:

-- Receive and record notification of incidents of actual or perceived bullying/harassment which are identified through the schools CPOMS system, - Discuss with the child's core team, agree a plan and record the response to the incident to ensure that this is in line with policy.
+- Receive and record notification of incidents of actual or perceived bullying/harassment which are identified through the schools Solar System - Alert the DSL of bullying incidents through the Behaviour Solar System so they can be recorded as safeguarding issues on the CPOMS system, - Discuss with the child's core team, agree a plan and record the response to the incident to ensure that this is in line with policy.
 This should be followed up at an agreed time. - Act as first point of contact with staff who have concerns about bullying in school. - Monitor and report to the principal and the safeguarding team, any recurring patterns of bullying behaviour.